-Chronic UTI affects up to half a million people in the UK, mostly women but men and children too.
-Standard tests and treatment are inaccurate and ineffective and see many thousands of sufferers misdiagnosed or even dismissed as ‘problem patients’.
+Chronic Lower Urinary Tract symptoms are estimated to affect over 1.5 million people in the UK, mostly women but men and children too.
+Standard tests and treatment are often inaccurate and ineffective and see many thousands of sufferers misdiagnosed or even dismissed as ‘problem patients’.

 Our press pack explains the problems with standard testing and treatment and lists the latest research on chronic UTI.

 CUTIC media pack (opens as PDF)

 If you have a question or would like helping finding a case study please get in touch – email us email@example.com

 Read all the latest research on chronic urinary tract infections.

 Hear from people affected by chronic UTI

 "I was told that I had interstitial cystitis and that all they could do was manage my symptoms.
 This procedure made my condition far, far worse than I was able to cope with.
 In time, I lost my identity, my job and all of my confidence."